nickcounts/MDRT/README.md

 * **hotFix** - reserved for a major bug that was missed in an update to the Master branch.
 This branch pulls directly from the last Master, addresses the issue, and is merged back into master with an incremental version.
 The develop branch pulls from the final hotfix branch to ensure the fix is incorporated in future development.

 A visual representation of the project workflow can be found [here](http://nvie.com/posts/a-successful-git-branching-model/)

+**IMPORTANT NOTE:** Please do not modify `VERSION` or `CHANGES`.
+These files are generated in the versioning process and changes made outside of the release process can cause issues with version control.

+## Credits

+MDRT was initially developed by Nick Counts at Spaceport Support Services in 2012.
+Additional development and contributions have been provided by Paige Pruce, Staten Longo, Trisha Patel, and Jake Singh.